-The EKU Faculty and Staff Books gallery showcases books written or edited by Eastern Kentucky University faculty and staff.
+Books submitted to Encompass will be reviewed for possible inclusion in EKU Libraries' collection and featured in the EKU Faculty and Staff Books Gallery.
+The Books Gallery showcases books written or edited by Eastern Kentucky University faculty and staff, while disseminating the work of faculty and staff to the broader academic community.
 Other Eastern Kentucky University faculty and staff scholarship is highlighted in our EKU Faculty and Staff Scholarship series.

-Faculty and staff, you may submit your work here, and the citation will be communicated to EKU Update.
-First time submitters will be prompted to create an account.
+Faculty and staff, you may submit your work here.
+NOTE: First time submitters will be prompted to create a free Encompass account.

 - submit your book citation here